 - Place the bowl/jar into a dark cabinet, being mindful to keep it angled.

 - Swirl and rinse 3-4 times a day for 4-5 days (or more or less, just use your eyes).
-They will begin to pop out of the little shells with their white tails called cilia.
+They will begin to pop out of the little shells.
+You may notice a very faint almost white “fuzz” like substance here and there, just rinse and repeat!
+These are the cilia hairs–and they are nothing to be concerned about.
+As long as it doesn’t smell “rotten” (not to be confused with the naturally occurring sulfur smell).

 - Once you have a full jar, pop it into a window for a day and let it green up (no rinsing or tilting necessary).